2 minute read

 Surgery under local anaesthesia

-Most dental implant procedures are performed under local anaesthesia.
+Most dental implant procedures are performed under local anaesthesia, followed by a sedative.
 This involves injecting anaesthetic agents into the part of the mouth being treated to block pain responses in the nerves.
-For patients who have a fear of needles, a numbing gel may be the better alternative.

-You will be awake and fully conscious under local anaesthesia, but you will not feel any pain.
+You will not feel any pain under local anaesthesia.
 Numbness may last up to a few hours after your treatment, but this should not cause any problems.
-However, it’s advised that you avoid alcohol for at least 24 hours before and after anaesthesia is administered.
+However, it's advised that you avoid alcohol for at least 24 hours before and after anaesthesia is administered.

 Surgery under intravenous (IV) sedation

-If you need some help to feel calm, or you’re having a longer or more complex surgery, IV sedation (known as sleep dentistry) may be a better option to consider.
-This is administered through a cannula in the arm and the level of sedation is closely monitored by a qualified GP specialist anaesthetist in the dental chair.
-Local anaesthesia is used in addition to IV sedation to help prevent any pain while you sleep.
+IV sedation (known as sleep dentistry) is administered through a cannula in the arm and the level of sedation is closely monitored by a qualified GP specialist anaesthetist in the dental chair.

 You will typically fall asleep under IV sedation and you should feel relaxed.
 Once you’re asleep, the dentist carefully places your dental implants and then seals the sites with sutures.
 You’ll then be woken up by the anaesthetist after your surgery is complete.
-Under IV sedation, it’s typical for patients to have very little, if any recollection of their procedure.
+Under IV sedation, it’s typical for patients to have no recollection of their procedure.

 As the sedatives can remain in your system for up to 24 hours after your treatment, you should not drive or operate machinery during this time.